 - Income Support

-3. In the case of Storage Heater Grants, you must have at least one faulty and inefficient electric storage heater installed in your home at the time of the free ECO Scheme survey.
+3. In the case of Storage Heater Grants, you must have at least one broken electric storage heater installed in your home at the time of the free ECO Scheme survey.

 How long will the ECO Scheme run for?